-It is possible that the characteristics, in addition to the amount, of AC eddies interacting with a block can influence its persistence.
-First, the mean strength \neg (as measured by the magnitude of Z' at the AC eddy centre), and zonal and meridional speeds of all AC eddies are presented is cussed, for blocks of all persistences.
-A breakdown of these AC eddy quantities according to block persistence is discussed in Sect. ??.
+tence.
+First, the mean strength, as measured by the magnitude of $Z'$ at the AC eddy centre, and zonal and meridional speeds of AC eddies are presented, for blocks of all persistences.
+A breakdown of these AC eddy quantities according to block persistence is discussed in Sect.
+5.3.